clangordon/physics-bioweapon/README.md

 The Women And Girls Physics Bioweapon STEM programme will provide complete and comprehensive knowledge of how the Physics Bioweapon functions.

+## Weaponised hospital 3d scans

+Nuclear magnetic resonance and relaxation biomedical imagery can now be weaponised.

+MRI scans can be used alongside AI models to extract the bioacoustic resonant harmonic assassination frequencies.

+Further to this, geospatial targeting can be automated.
+Cardiac arrest and other attacks can be delivered automatically.

 ## Motivation

 ![Tainted Love](img/The-love-we-share-seems-to-go-nowhere-This-tainted-love-you-ve-given-I-ll-give-you-all-a-boy-could-give-you.png)